-If you choose to build a sunroom by enclosing a porch or patio that is already tucked beneath your existing roofline, then you don’t have to give a lot of thought to the new roof of your sunroom or Florida room because the work is already done for you.
-However, if you are building a new sunroom and you do not already have a patio under your roofline, then you need to consider a roof type for your sunroom.
+Building a sunroom comes with many decisions.
+If you already have patio space under your roofline, then you don’t have to give a lot of thought to the new roof of your sunroom or Florida room because the work is already done for you.
+However, if you are building a new sunroom, then you need to consider a roof type for your sunroom.
 This article will outline different sunroom roof options as well as the materials you can use for different sunroom designs.

 Sunroom Roof Options

-Florida Sunrooms, which are often referred to as Florida rooms, are a fantastic way to enjoy the Sunshine State’s natural beauty and add value to your home.
+Florida Sunrooms, or Florida rooms, are a fantastic way to enjoy the Sunshine State’s natural beauty and add value to your home.
 The type of roof that best suits your sunroom depends on your house’s architecture, your own personal tastes and your budget.
 Here are the two main sunroom roof options:

-A perennial favorite that blends well with most architectural styles, a gable roof features two roof panels that are set at an angle to form a peak over center support.
+A perennial favorite that blends well with most architectural styles.
+A gable roof features two roof panels that are set at an angle to form a peak over the center support.
 Generally placed perpendicularly to a home’s exterior, it creates a classic look and offers the opportunity to enjoy a soaring cathedral ceiling inside your new Florida room.

 Sunroom Roof Materials